A successful data management and BI strategy must answer some key questions, such as:

 - Data Quality and Profiling – You only want cleansed, accurate data to be loaded into your data repository.
 To ensure this, look for an ETL solution that offers data quality and profiling capabilities to determine the consistency, accuracy, and completeness of the enterprise data.

 - Automation – Large enterprises handle hundreds of ETL jobs daily.
 The more of these tasks you can automate, the faster and easier it will be for you to extract insights from data.
-Therefore, look for an ETL solution with job scheduling and process orchestration and automation capabilities.
+Therefore, look for an ETL automation solution with job scheduling and process orchestration and automation capabilities.

-How to Improve ETL Performance
+Improve ETL Performance with Enterprise ETL Tools

 Long-running data transformation and load jobs that run for hours are not an unusual occurrence for ETL administrators.
 As data volumes and disparity grow, ETL processes and data flows may become more complex, taking up more computing resources and developers’ time.